 Hip and knee strengthening (physical therapy and exercise) may not be adequate to heal the problem.
 Are they actually making it worse?
 Especially in women?

-Doctors in the Netherlands writing in the medical journal Pain Medicine, (2) reviewed the theory that repeated stress and overloading on a knee with patellofemoral pain may sensitize nociceptors (nerve cell endings) to be even more sensitive to painful stimuli (hyperalgesia).
+Doctors in the Netherlands writing in the medical journal Pain Medicine, (9) reviewed the theory that repeated stress and overloading on a knee with patellofemoral pain may sensitize nociceptors (nerve cell endings) to be even more sensitive to painful stimuli (hyperalgesia).

-Let’s sidetrack for a moment.
+- Let’s sidetrack for a moment.
 The person with patellofemoral pain may have gotten that way because of repeated overload, as in running.
 He/she may have embarked on an aggressive physical therapy campaign to get themselves back to running.
 Their symptoms got worse.
 See below on how this impacts women runners.

 Here is the conclusion from this research: “Local and generalized pressure hyperalgesia, suggesting alterations in both peripheral and central pain processing (you feel pain more), were present in patients with patellofemoral pain, though females with patellofemoral pain were most likely to suffer from generalized hyperalgesia.”

 In a third 2018 study, doctors at the Erasmus University Medical Center in The Netherlands published findings that help understand patellofemoral pain syndrome impacting the whole body.
-Publishing in the journal Pain Medicine,(3) the Dutch team found knee and generalized (whole body) stress and overload hyperalgesia in these patients suggesting the knee pain caused alterations in both peripheral (musculoskeletal nerves outside of the brain and spinal cord) and central pain (nerves in the central nervous system) processing.
+Publishing in the journal Pain Medicine,(10) the Dutch team found knee and generalized (whole body) stress and overload hyperalgesia in these patients suggesting the knee pain caused alterations in both peripheral (musculoskeletal nerves outside of the brain and spinal cord) and central pain (nerves in the central nervous system) processing.